JuliaLang/julia/doc/manual/strings.rst

     julia> match(r"^\s*(?:#|$)", "# a comment")
     RegexMatch("#")

-If the regular expression does not match the given string, ``match`` returns ``nothing`` — a special value that does not print anything at the interactive prompt.
+If the regular expression does not match the given string, :func:`match` returns ``nothing`` — a special value that does not print anything at the interactive prompt.
 Other than not printing, it is a completely normal value and you can test for it programmatically::